-Areas/facilities that will be open during your visit:
+What will be open during your visit

 - One-way routes to ground floor of East Range, and to first floor Gatehouse & East Ranges

-- Free roaming around Grounds including at the Old Castle
+- Grounds including the Old Castle

 - Exhibition space closed, but introductory video will be available on QR code spot at Mangonel